arvidn/libtorrent/docs/manual.rst

 which port the DHT would listen on and send messages from.
 This field is deprecated and ignored. libtorrent always tries to open the UDP socket on the same port as the TCP socket.

+``aggressive_lookups`` slightly changes the lookup behavior in terms of how many outstanding requests we keep.
+Instead of having branch factor be a hard limit, we always keep *branch factor* outstanding requests to the closest nodes. i.e. every time we get results back with closer nodes, we query them right away.
+It lowers the lookup times at the cost of more outstanding queries.

 ``is_dht_running()`` returns true if the DHT support has been started and false otherwise.